 The Boston Poetry Slam served as the host city slam for the 2011 National Poetry Slam.
-To see the archived website for the event (no longer active), click here.

 The governing body of poetry slam, Poetry Slam, Inc., awards an annual bid to a city interested in hosting the National Poetry Slam, the world’s largest poetry slam and the organizations showcase event.
 The Boston Poetry Slam and SlamMaster Simone Beaubien received the bid for NPS 2011 in March of 2010.
 The event ran from August 9 through 13 in Boston and Cambridge.